 Below we give a brief overview of other conditions that present with arm pain and numbness, along with their treatments.

-1. Arm artery disease
+1. Peripheral artery disease (PAD)

 - intermittent pain that occurs during exercise